Walking through northern Taiwan: A journey to deepen understanding of Taiwan through new encounters

 I sensed this answer was based on a very level-headed observation and her life experience.

-Of course, venerable does not desire war, and I believe she understands that it would be better if military spending were allocated to social security and education.
+Of course, Venerable Chao-hwei does not desire war, and I believe she understands that it would be better if military spending were allocated to social security and education.

-Venerable has a deep distrust of China as a nation.
-She was born in Myanmar, but in the 1960s, the influence of China's Cultural Revolution spread to Myanmar, triggering the Chinese Exclusion Movement, which led many Chinese people to flee the country.
-Her family moved to Taiwan, believing that it was better off under the White Terror than in China, where the Cultural Revolution was raging.
-(Venerable had relatives who had been victims of the Cultural Revolution in China.)
+Venerable Chao-hwei has a deep distrust of China as a nation.
+She was born in Myanmar to a Chinese family, but in the 1960s, the influence of China's Cultural Revolution spread to Myanmar, triggering the Chinese Exclusion Movement, which led many Chinese people to flee the country.
+Her family moved to Taiwan, believing that they would be better off under the White Terror than in China, where the Cultural Revolution was raging.
+(The Venerable had relatives who had been victims of the Cultural Revolution in China.)

 She added "No political system is perfect."

 There's much more I could write about, but I'll leave it at that.
-(The above is not a transcript; the teacher spoke in Mandarin, and I'm writing this from memory of what Master Youli translated, so please read it as my impression of our conversation.)
+(The above is not a transcript; the Venerable spoke in Chinese, and I'm writing this from memory of what Yo-Ling translated to me in English, so please read it as my impression of our conversation.)

 Of course, we had our differences of opinion, but it was a very helpful insight into understanding Taiwan.